UCBerkeleySETI/blimpy/README.md

 The blimpy images are pushed to a public repository after each successful build on Travis.
 If you have Docker installed, you can run the following commands to pull our images, which have the environment and dependencies set up for you.

-For python3, use:

 `docker pull fx196/blimpy:py3_kern_stable`

-For python2, use:

-`docker pull fx196/blimpy:py2_kern_stable`

 Here is a [more complete guide](./docker_guide.md) on using blimpy in Docker.